Katya Bachrouche

-Katya Bachrouche is a Lebanese-American swimmer who holds the Lebanese record in eight events.
+Katya Bachrouche is a Lebanese-American swimmer who holds the Lebanese record in seven events.
 Bachrouche, who is a former six-time, state of Michigan champion and an All-American at the University of Virginia, has represented Lebanon in several international events such as, World University Games, Pan Arab Games, and the 2012 Olympic Games held in London.

 Early life

 Bachrouche was born and raised in Farmington Hills, Michigan.
 She attended North Farmington High School in Michigan and holds dual citizenship, both American and Lebanese.
 She is trilingual, speaking English, the Arabic dialect of Lebanon, and Spanish.
 In her senior year at UVa, she served as a team captain and ranked second in the 500 free, second in the 1650 free, third in the 1000 free and seventh in the 400 IM.